-For example, if you are going cross-country skiing for several hours, you could set a temp basal to lower your basal rate during and after your exercise (see "Temporary Basal Rates and Presets" on page 103).
+For example, if you are going cross-country skiing for several hours, you could set a temp basal to lower your basal rate during and after your exercise.

 Temp basals can last from 30 minutes to 12 hours.
 At the end of the specified time, the Pod automatically goes back to the programmed basal rate.